Complexity Classification in Infinite-Domain Constraint Satisfaction: Independence of Disequality

 \begin{proof} Throughout the proof, let $b_1,b_2, \dots$ be an enumeration of the domain $B$ of $\bB$.
 If $f$ is a binary injective polymorphism of $\bB$, then clearly every relation in $\bB$ is intersection-closed, so (3) implies (4).
 The implication from (4) to (1) is straightforward as well.

 We now show the implication from (1) to (2).
 Let $\bA$ be a finite induced substructure of $\bB^2$.
-Then the domain of $\bA$ is of the form $\{b_1,\dots,b_n\}^2$, for sufficiently large $n$.
-It clearly suffices to show that the structure induced by $\{b_1,\dots,b_n\}^2$ in $\bB^2$ homomorphically maps to $\bB$, so let us assume without loss of generality that the domain of $\bA$ is $\{b_1,\dots,b_n\}^2$.
+Then the domain of $\bA$ is contained in $\{b_1,\dots,b_n\}^2$, for sufficiently large $n$.
+It clearly suffices to show that the structure induced by $\{b_1,\dots,b_n\}^2$ in $\bB^2$ homomorphically and injectively maps to $\bB$, so let us assume without loss of generality that the domain of $\bA$ is $\{b_1,\dots,b_n\}^2$.

 Consider the formula $\phi$ whose variables $x_1,\dots,x_{n^2}$ are the elements of $\bA$,

 and which is the conjunction over all literals $R((b_{i_1},b_{j_1}),\dots,(b_{i_k},b_{j_k}))$ such that $R(b_{i_1},\dots,b_{i_k})$ and $R(b_{j_1},\dots,b_{j_k})$ hold in $\bB$.
 So $\phi$ states precisely which relations hold in $\bA$.